Kaliumhexacyanoferrat/GenHTTP/README.md

 # GenHTTP Webserver

 GenHTTP is a lightweight web server written in pure C# with few dependencies to 3rd-party libraries.
-The main purpose of this project is to serve small web applications and web services written in .NET, allowing developers to concentrate on the functionality rather than on the infrastructure.
+The main purpose of this project is to serve small web applications and web services written in .NET, allowing developers to concentrate on the functionality rather than on handling the infrastructure.

 As an example, the website of this project is hosted on a Raspberry Pi: [genhttp.org](https://genhttp.org/)